nataliegirard/web-ble/torontojs-workshop/README.md

 To make it easier to find your own device (in the sea of Bluetooth devices), it will be easier to give your device simulation a unique name that you'll be able to filter on.

 Start coding using the code in the [workshop-start](https://github.com/nataliegirard/web-ble/tree/workshop-start) branch.
-Our goal is to complete something similar to the code in the [workshop-goal](https://github.com/nataliegirard/web-ble/tree/workshop-goal) branch.
+Our goal is to complete something similar to the code in the code in the `torontojs-workshop` project folder in the `master` branch.

 Make sure to run `npm install` to install the required packages.
 You can run a webpack-dev-server by running the `npm run dev` command which will run a server at `http://localhost:8080`.